MakTrak/MakTrak/README.md

 - [ ] Able to Remove Recipe Owned By User
 ##### User Recipe Listing Page
 - [ ] See a list of Recipes Owned By User
 - [ ] Search for a Specific Recipe By Title
-  - [ ] Able to Sort Listed Recipes By Calories/Fat/Prot/Carb/Fiber
 ##### Public Recipe Listing Page
 - [ ] See a list of All Recipes Owned by Other Users
   - [ ] Search for a Specific Recipe By Title